Thomas Edison State University By Thomas Edison State University • August 16, 2016

 Answer: Your Capstone project consists of six modules including study assignments, discussion assignments and written activities.
 Study assignments consist primarily of readings in the course textbook(s) and in course documents and supplemental research.
 It also includes overarching major questions and subquestions to be answered.
 The major question should reflect the results of this entire endeavor and drive your subquestions, culminating in a strategic plan to answer your question or solve a problem.

-Answer: If you choose to produce a creative project, you must showcase your work in either a PowerPoint presentation or a video presentation, such as YouTube.
-This is not a requirement for research and applied projects, although a PowerPoint presentation or a video presentation of your work to share with your mentor and classmates is appreciated.
+Answer: This is not a requirement, although a PowerPoint presentation or a video presentation of your work to share with your mentor and classmates is appreciated.

 Answer: Pay attention to the mechanics of your project, including grammar and punctuation as well as proper formatting, citations and author information consistent with academic, scholarly writing.
 Make sure your research does not stand alone, and that you have analyzed and explained how the research best supports your thesis argument and key points.
 Any error in either the organization or writing of your project detracts from the professionalism of your work.